-IV.
-Environment 11

-V. .
-Relations with international organizations and partners

-VI.
-Future status of the Territory 14

 A. Position of the territorial Government 14

 B. Position of the administering Power 14

 VII.
 Action taken by the General Assembly 15

+Annex

+Maj o of Pitcairn 18

 The Territory at a glance

 Territory: Pitcairn is a Non-Self-Governing Territory under the Charter of the United Nations administered by the United Kingdom of Great Britain and Northern Ireland.